 For most people, a $500–$1,000 daily ATM limit is more than enough for everyday needs.
 If you travel frequently, make large cash purchases, or find yourself hitting the limit regularly, the two best long-term solutions are:

-1. Upgrade your account tier at your current bank — this is the fastest path if you want to stay where you are
+1. Contact your bank about an upgrade or limit review — this is often the most direct option if you want to stay where you are

-2. Switch to Charles Schwab or Fidelity — both offer unlimited ATM access worldwide with full fee reimbursement and no minimum balance requirements
+2. Switch to Charles Schwab or Fidelity — both offer high ATM access worldwide with full fee reimbursement and no minimum balance requirements

-To find your exact current limit: open your bank’s app and look under account settings or debit card controls, or call the number on the back of your card and ask directly.
+To find your exact current limit: open your bank’s app under account settings or debit card controls, or call the number on the back of your card and ask directly.

 WealthVieu